singhraj82/FURS/README.md

 ## Tests

-This project currently uses Manual testing
+This project currently uses both Manual and automated testing

 ## Deploy Manually
 To deploy the project run $QTDIR/bin/windeployqt.exe with path to the application executable.
 It will pull all the dependencies and put it with the executable.